 When you elect to take MOCA-Peds for your Part 3 MOC requirement, you're entering into a 5-year exam cycle.

 While MOCA-Peds is taken on a five-year cycle, it’s important to think about it in year-long increments.
 Every year the assessment begins again with a new content outline that focuses on learning objectives and featured readings that require your full understanding.

 The open-book online assessment consists of 20 timed, multiple-choice questions delivered quarterly, totaling 80 questions per year for years one through four of the five-year MOC cycle (i.e., a total of 320 questions per certification period).

 What will MOCA-Peds questions cover?

-The learning objectives and readings are listed in a new Content Outline released annually by the ABP for advanced study.
+The learning objectives and readings are listed in a new content outline released annually by the ABP.
 The questions reflect the breadth of knowledge required for pediatric practice from a general pediatrics focus.

 How much does MOCA-Peds cost?

-The MOC fees you pay to ABP also provide access to MOCA-Peds.
+The MOC fees you pay to ABP cover the cost for MOCA-Peds.

 The proctored MOC examination fee is $265.
-Again, you only pay this fee if you sit the ten-year test rather than participating in MOCA-Peds.
+You only pay this fee if you sit the 10-year test rather than participating in MOCA-Peds.